-Looking back at Figure 1, we might wonder whether we could expect this argument to be cognitively accessible to most Americans.
-As Rawls says (TJ 1999, 123), 'we... recognize an intricate theoretical construction when we meet one,' and this seems to be such.
-More, even Figure 1 does not capture many of the subtleties of the OP argument.
-Recall, for example, that in the argument for the superiority of Rawls's two principles over utilitarianism, much hangs on maximin being the uniquely best decision rule in circumstances of uncertainty (which many experts doubt).
-Even more importantly, the whole argument turns on the initial situation being properly defined as a situation of uncertainty, and not as a Harsanyian situation of risk, so that maximin (instead of equiprobability) is relevant as a decision rule.
+Looking back at Figure 1 that represents the Original Position argument, we might wonder whether we could expect this to be cognitively accessible to most Americans.
+As Rawls says, 'we... recognize an intricate theoretical construction when we meet one,' and this seems to be such.21 More, even Figure 1 does not capture many of the subtleties of the Original Position argument.
+Recall, for example, that in the argument for the superiority of Rawls's two principles over utilitarianism, much hangs on maximin being the uniquely best decision rule in circumstances of uncertainty (which many experts doubt).22 Even more importantly, the whole argument turns on the initial situation being properly defined as a situation of uncertainty, and not as a Harsanyian situation of risk, so that maximin (instead of equiprobability) is relevant as a decision rule.
 What would we need to believe about most Americans, Rawls might have wondered, for these kinds of abstruse considerations to be cognitively accessible to them?
+As he wrote in Theory, 'It may be surprising that the meaning of probability should arise as a problem in moral philosophy, especially in the theory of justice'-perhaps he came to see that, for most Americans, this would be not only surprising, but baffling.23